History of Brenham

 Brenham was established in 1844, in a beautiful post oak grove, and named for Mier Expedition hero and martyr Dr. Richard Fox Brenham.
 Although originally seated in Old Washington, and then Mount Vernon, growth in the county led to an election between Independence and Brenham to determine the new county seat, and Brenham won the election by only three votes.

-The first building to be erected in the original town-site, was the courthouse.
-It was a small, two-story wooden structure situated on the site of the currently courthouse.
+The first building to be erected in the original town-site was the courthouse.
+It was a small, two-story wooden structure situated on the site of the current courthouse.
 The next courthouse, built in 1885, is pictured below.